cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 ### Triggered Jobs

-The controller periodically pulls the event log and inspects events involving a pod.
-This should protect against controller downtime, as long as the k8s event log covers the duration of the downtime.

 An `ExtendedJob` can be triggered when something interesting happens to a pod.

 E.g. when a `Pod` is created, deleted, transitioned to **ready** or a